 Hey, I’m Shelley, from Miami Physio and Lakelands Physio, and today I’m going to talk to you about trigger finger – what is it, who is at risk, 4 exercises you can do at home, and when physio can help.

 What is trigger finger?

-First we need to understand how the fingers move.
+Trigger finger is a rather common wrist and hand injury that we see.
+First, we need to understand how the fingers move.
 Each finger has muscles that attach to tendons running through pulleys so that you can individually open and close each finger.
 In trigger finger the affected tendon sheath (the covering around the tendon) becomes swollen and so the tendon can’t slide past the pulley well.
-Instead it gets caught and irritated at the site of the pulley, and without treatment gets progressively worse.
+Instead, it gets caught and irritated at the site of the pulley, and without treatment gets progressively worse.

 The stages of trigger finger

 First you might notice it is sore at the base of the finger or thumb, where the swollen tendon is rubbing against the pulley.
 You might feel a little nodule here.

 The next stage, you’ll start to get triggering.
 This is where you bend your finger like into a fist, and when you go to straighten your hand, the finger movement catches or “triggers”, but you can still straighten it yourself.

 In the next stage when you bend or close your hand and go to open it up, the finger stays bent and is stuck in this bent position.
 You have to use your other hand to straighten out your finger.